architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 > `invokeFunction({ src, payload }, callback)`

-This method should be leveraged inside a plugin's [`sandbox.start`](#sandbox.start) method in order to easily invoke project Lambdas locally within an [`arc sandbox`][sandbox] local development runtime context.
+This method should be leveraged inside a plugin's [`sandbox.start`](#sandbox.start) method in order to easily invoke project Lambdas locally within an [`npx arc sandbox`][sandbox] local development runtime context.
 For example, if your plugin manages Lambdas related to some AWS service, it may be nice to provide a local development experience for consumers of your plugin.
 To provide a great local experience, consumers of your plugin will want to exercise your plugin-generated Lambdas when running locally.
 Using the combination of the [`sandbox.start`](#sandbox.start) and `invokeFunction` methods, plugin authors can implement a local development experience for plugin consumers.

 #### Arguments